 Since gua sha massage increases the amount of blood flow to your head, you may also experience a nice boost of qi, or life force energy, when you need it most, according to Plug.
 "I love this as a pick-me-up when the midday slump hits,” she says, “and it’s the perfect tool to keep at my desk, since oil isn’t necessary for the scalp work [the way it is for your face or body].
 I return to my next task or meeting refreshed after a minute or two of quick zig zag movements across the scalp, combined with some deep breathing."

 Last but certainly not least, Plug says that scalp gua sha may help you calm a tension headache.
 "Releasing tension in key muscles of the head and neck can provide sweet relief, while stimulating healthy blood flow to the area.
 Even just taking a few minutes to tend to the tension can make a huge difference," she says.
 And thus, there are a whole host of reasons you may decide to whip out your gua sha and get to work.

-Below, Plug walks you through step-by-step instructions for giving yourself a nice little massage next time you're feeling drained, have a headache, or just want to take care of your scalp.
+Here, Plug walks you through step-by-step instructions for how to use gua sha as a scalp massager next time you're feeling drained, have a headache, or just want to take care of your scalp.

 Step 1: Apply hair oil (optional)

 Pump some oil (perhaps a multitasking hair and scalp option) into your hands and apply it across your scalp.
 You can also skip this step if you don't have oil on hand or if you find that you like the feel of a dry scalp more.
 If you like, draw a bath or get under a comfortable blanket before you start, so you'll be nice and cozy.
 “If I’m using the gua sha with a scalp treatment or oil, I start by sectioning my hair and apply a few drops of the product,” says Reavey.

 Step 2: Start releasing tension in the scalp